 Support for our students

-- personal professional development, for example volunteering and study abroad opportunities
+- professional development, for example volunteering and study abroad opportunities

-Personal tutors are experienced full-time members of staff and the welfare of their students is very importnat to them.
+Personal tutors are experienced full-time members of staff and the welfare of their students is very important to them.

 You will have regular meetings with your personal tutor to look at your progress but their door is always open if you need additional support and guidance.